 “We think increasingly negative consumer attitudes to China will influence how major corporations re-configure their supply chains in the wake of this pandemic,” Mr Cassis continued.
 “We expect many more to look for ways to source products and services locally, or from countries which are physically closer and culturally aligned.
 Some of the regional winners gaining from China’s loss are expected to be India, North Africa, Eastern Europe & Belarus, Argentina & Mexico.
 Whilst investment driving the reshoring and nearshoring trend is already afoot in pharmaceuticals and medical services, we also expect to see this happen in numerous other sectors.”

-Parabellum Investments has recently acquired pharma-tech product serialisation firm advanco based in the US, Belgium and Turkey.
+Parabellum Investments has recently acquired pharma serialization firm advanco based in the US, Belgium and Turkey.
 As part of its global portfolio, Parabellum Investment also has nearshore / offshore operations in Bulgaria, Turkey and multiple sites in India where it is seeking further acquisitions.

 Combining respondents who answered ‘much less likely’ and ‘slightly less likely’